adityapanchal10/chip8/README.md

 - 34/35 instructions in total.
 Eg: '00E0: CLS' to clear the display.

-- 3 cycles: fetch, decode and excecute.
+- 3 cycles: fetch, decode and execute.

 ## **Display**